gereons/PartyTrackerReadme/README.md

 ## Major UI changes from InitiativeBoard

 The grid now fully adapts to the available screen size.
-This means that e.g. rotating the device changes the range of available initiative values.
+This means that rotating the device changes the range of available initiative values.
 Tiles automatically move to the nearest possible new value, and remember their original initiative value (it is also displayed in the uppper right corner).

 Dragging tiles to the top edge of the screen temporarily removes them from display.
 Tap the tray icon to re-add them later.